rkanderson/coursera-repository/README.md

-# coursera-test
+# coursera-repository
-For a coursera course.
+This will be used to contain things for a coursera course.
 Knowledge is power.